NASA-GISS/twoway/sphinx/source/buildingrunning.rst

 .. code-block:: sh

-   mkdir ~/exp
+   mkdir $EXP
-   echo >~/exp/ectl.conf   # Marks this as a project directory
+   echo >$EXP/ectl.conf   # Marks this as a project directory

 Now you can create a *study directory*.
 A study is a collection of related ModelE *runs*: